Home/Seeds/Roasted Salted Almonds

 Instructions

-This creamy smoothie blends roasted salted almonds with banana and almond milk for a delicious and nutritious breakfast or snack.
+A creamy chia pudding topped with roasted salted almonds and coconut, providing a delicious and nutritious breakfast or dessert option.

 Ingredients